 Make Alternative Investments: Unless you establish your Solo 401(k) at a bank, like Wells Fargo, or financial institution, like Vanguard, you have the freedom to invest in real estate, cryptocurrency, precious metals, and other alternative investments.

-Tax-Free Loan Option: You can borrow up to $50,000 or 50% of your account value (whichever is less) to use for any purpose, like adding additional funds to propel your side hustle.
+Tax-Free Loan Option: You can borrow up to $50,000 or 50% of your account value (whichever is less) with a Solo 401(k) Loan to use for any purpose, like adding additional funds to propel your side hustle.

 Easy Administration: The Solo 401(k) has no annual tax filing or information returns if the plan does not exceed $250,000 in assets.